 Four weeks after the surgery, I think I’m on my way to full recovery.
-I don’t have a hard time recovering because I followed the doctor’s advice.
-I’ve got plenty of rest.
-But I make sure to move around the house.
+I haven’t had a hard time recovering because I followed the doctor’s advice.
+I rested a lot but made sure to move around the house.
 I started doing light chores in my second week.
-There may be occasional irritation and pain, but all of it is bearable and subsidies in a few minutes.
+There may be occasional irritation and pain, but it is all bearable and subsides in a few minutes.

 Piece of Advice

 After years of suffering from prolonged and heavy menstruation and failed hormonal therapy to manage my endometriosis and adenomyosis (and recently adenomyoma), I have decided to undergo the knife soon.
 The doctor said a hysterectomy is the only viable solution to address bleeding.
 Surgeons will also remove a growing mass in the uterus.

 I will be bringing all my medical documents and meet with the OB this week to discuss everything about surgery -what to expect, the operation and hospitalization expenses, and the operation schedule.

 Pending the surgery, I will have to stock up on the doctor-prescribed medicines that I am taking to ease the pain and control bleeding for the next menstrual cycle.

 Endometriosis and adenomyosis have affected young women and women nearing menopausal age.
 I’m in my 40s, and I have suffered from this medical condition for several years now.
 I can’t do anything or function well when I’m bleeding and in constant pain.

 If you are suffering from the same condition, please visit a doctor.
 Reading medical journals and references on the net can help you better understand it.
 However, a visit to a medical professional is always the right thing to do.

 I’ll update this post once I have secured a date for the surgery.